Certified Water Right Examiners

 Become an Examiner

 Certified water right examiners must be either a licensed professional engineer or a geologist who is registered in the state of Idaho.
-Only IDWR approved certified examiner can file Beneficial Use Field Reports.
+Only an IDWR-approved certified examiner can file Beneficial Use Field Reports.

-Interested in becoming a certified Idaho Water Right Examiner?
-Complete our Certified Water Rights Examiner Application and file it with the department with the application fee.
-You may want to contact a local office or read the rules and statutes that govern an examiner.
+Are you interested in becoming a certified Idaho Water Right Examiner?
+Complete our Certified Water Rights Examiner Application, and then file it with the department and include the application fee.
+You may want to contact a local office or read the statutes and rules that govern an examiner.